ncmreynolds/serial2mqtt/readme.md

 src/<HOSTNAME>.<USB device>/pinSwitch - On startup, once online the microcontroller informs MQTT of the 'switch' relationship of each pin in the format <input pin number>,<output pin number> where such a relationship exists
 ```

-So if you have set pin 7 as an input, then when its state changes you will receive messages on a topic.
+So if you have set pin 7 as an input with pullup, then when its state changes you will receive messages on a topic.
 A real world example of this might be...

 ```
 mosquitto_sub -t src/raspberrypi.ACM0/pinState
-7:LOW
+7,LOW
+7,HIGH
 ```

+If a pin is set to toggle another pin, you will see state changes for both pins.

 **[Back to top](#table-of-contents)**